-Be a champion for immigrants, refugees, and the marginalized in our communities.
+Be a champion for immigrants, refugees, and historically underserved communities.

-Join us in serving more than 4,000 low-income immigrants, refugees, the marginalized primarily in Hennepin County.
+Join us in serving more than 10,000 immigrants, refugees, and historically underserved communities.
 Approximately 65% are Asian, 22% are African, 8% are African-American, 3% are other immigrants and 2% are Caucasian.
 Over 95% of the people we serve are living at or below the federally designated poverty level.

 Volunteer with CAPI in the following programs:

 CAPI Food Shelf

 CAPI’s food shelf is now open to clients for indoor shopping.
 Volunteers will be provided with gloves, hand sanitizer, and masks upon arrival.
 Masks are required while inside the CAPI food shelf.
 For information on signing up at the food shelf, contact Mai Thao at 612-767-3670 or email: firstname.lastname@example.org.

 - help clients shop and unload at their cars